yazi-rs/yazi-rs.github.io/docs/faq.md

 The decision to separate `enter` and `open` actions was intentional.

-Yazi will be adding the ability to treat an archive as a directory in the future, allowing direct operations on the files inside.
+In the future, Yazi will support "archives as directories", allowing direct operations on the files inside.

-An archive is a file, so it's "openable", but it's also "enterable" as a directory; so the user can choose the action they want to do.
+An archive is a file, so it's "openable", but it's also "enterable" as a directory, allowing users to choose the action they want to take.

-This is true for a actual directory as well - a directory can be entered (in Yazi), or opened (in programs like VSCode or desktop file managers).
+This is also true for an actual directory: it can be entered in Yazi or opened in programs like VS Code or desktop file managers.

 If you truly don't need to distinguish between them, use this [smart-enter tip](/docs/tips#smart-enter).